Vivekkaspa/FLARE_Reasoner_fewshot/README.md

 ## 3. Training

-To train our SAFER model on dataset(NELL, FB15K-237, ConceptNet):
+To train our FLARE model on dataset(NELL, FB15K-237, ConceptNet):

 Run